Multi-attribute utility: Assessing a multi-attribute cardinal utility function

 Using linear transformations, scale the functions such that they have the same value on (99,0).

 Then, for every bundle $(x_1',x_2')$, find an equivalent bundle (a bundle with the same v) which is either of the form $(x_1,0)$ or of the form $(99,x_2)$, and set its utility to the same number.

 Often, certain independence properties between attributes can be used to make the construction of a utility function easier.
+Some such independence properties are described below.

 Additive independence

 The strongest independence property is called additive independence.
 Two attributes, 1 and 2, are called additive independent, if the preference between two lotteries (defined as joint probability distributions on the two attributes) depends only on their marginal probability distributions (the marginal PD on attribute 1 and the marginal PD on attribute 2).

 This means, for example, that the following two lotteries are equivalent: